jacobccooper/Landscape-of-eBird/README.md

-# Landscape-of-eBird
+# Landscape of eBird

-This is the code to accompany the manuscript "The Landscape of eBird in the United States" by Jacob C. Cooper.
+This code accompanies Jacob C. Cooper's manuscript on the landscape of eBird in the United States.
+This code was optimized to run on the Linux version of R 3.6.1.
+Data were obtained from eBird and from Wikipedia.